Last update: 2 weeks ago

 - Rinse several times with water until the product is fully removed.

 The best thing is that you will have a grout cleaner for months ahead.
 We would suggest that you use a commercial grout cleaner if you are just moving into a property.
-That way you will clean the tiled areas as best as possible.
+That way, you will clean the tiled areas as best as possible.

 Alkaline detergents for grout cleaning

-Depending on where you reside different brands will offer alkaline cleaners.
-It’s the easiest way to clean grout, however, depending on the amount of staining you may need a stronger solution to get that sparkling white look back.
+Depending on where you reside, different brands will offer alkaline cleaners.
+It’s the easiest way to clean grout.
+However, depending on the amount of staining, you may need a stronger solution to get that sparkling white look back.

 Maintaining a grout spotless isn’t an easy task.
-It’s best if you don’t let things get out of control by doing a regularly cleaning.
-If you are just moving in, and the things are way worse than you expected, we would suggest that you get the help of a professional tile and grout cleaner, as this may be the only way to get your grout looking perfectly white again.
+It’s best if you don’t let things get out of control by doing a regular cleaning.
+If you are just moving in, and things are way worse than you expected, we would suggest that you get the help of a professional tile and grout cleaner, as this may be the only way to get your grout looking perfectly white again.

-How to protect & keep grout clean
+How to protect and keep grout clean